You need new supporters. But finding new donors isn’t always easy.

 Ideal Donor Profile

-Start by creating an Ideal Donor Profile to give you an idea of exactly who you’re looking for.
+The best way to find new donors is by creating an Ideal Donor Profile to give you an idea of exactly who you’re looking for.

 An Ideal Donor Profile identifies the top psychographics and demographics of your best donor, so that you can go find more people just like them.